xinntao/Real-ESRGAN/README.md

 - ✅ The training codes have been released.
 A detailed guide can be found in [Training.md](Training.md).

 </details>

----

-If Real-ESRGAN is helpful in your photos/projects, please help to :star: this repo or recommend it to your friends.
-Thanks:blush: <br>
-Other recommended projects:<br>
-:arrow_forward: [GFPGAN](https://github.com/TencentARC/GFPGAN): A practical algorithm for real-world face restoration <br>
-:arrow_forward: [BasicSR](https://github.com/xinntao/BasicSR): An open-source image and video restoration toolbox<br>
-:arrow_forward: [facexlib](https://github.com/xinntao/facexlib): A collection that provides useful face-relation functions.<br>
-:arrow_forward: [HandyView](https://github.com/xinntao/HandyView): A PyQt5-based image viewer that is handy for view and comparison. <br>

----

 <!---------------------------------- Projects that use Real-ESRGAN --------------------------->
 <details open>